Advertisement

 "Blue flu" and scanner monitoring

 Following charges against the officer who shot Brooks, approximately 170 Atlanta officers called in sick.
 For the evening of June 19, every officer in Zone 5 failed to report for duty.
-Scanner listeners documented this unprecedented situation.
-That information would have been impossible to obtain after encryption.
+Scanner listeners documented this unprecedented situation—the kind of independent verification that's only possible because APD dispatch broadcasts in the clear, then and now.

 2021